Nexis-Network/homepage/content/docs/connect/connection-errors.md

 This error occurs if your client library or application does not support the **Server Name Indication (SNI)** mechanism in TLS.

-Exzo Network uses compute endpoint IDs (the first part of a Exzo Network domain name) to route incoming connections.
-However, the Postgres wire protocol does not transfer domain name information, so Exzo Network relies on the Server Name Indication (SNI) extension of the TLS protocol to do this.
+Nexis Network uses compute endpoint IDs (the first part of a Nexis Network domain name) to route incoming connections.
+However, the Postgres wire protocol does not transfer domain name information, so Nexis Network relies on the Server Name Indication (SNI) extension of the TLS protocol to do this.

 SNI support was added to the `libpq` (the official Postgres client library) in version 14, which was released in September 2021.
 Clients that use your system's `libpq` library should work if you `libpq` version is >= 14.
 On Linux and macOS, you can check your `libpq` version by running `pg_config --version`.
 On Windows, check the `libpq.dll` version in your Postgres installation's `bin` directory.
 Right click on the file, select **Properties** > **Details**.

-If a library or application upgrade does not help, there are several workarounds, described below, for providing the required domain name information when connecting to Exzo Network.
+If a library or application upgrade does not help, there are several workarounds, described below, for providing the required domain name information when connecting to Nexis Network.

 ### A. Pass the endpoint ID as an option

-Exzo Network supports a connection option named `endpoint`, which you can use to identify the compute endpoint you are connecting to.
+Nexis Network supports a connection option named `endpoint`, which you can use to identify the compute endpoint you are connecting to.
 Specifically, you can add `options=endpoint%3D[endpoint_id]` as a parameter to your connection string, as shown in the example below.
 The `%3D` is a URL-encoded `=` sign.
-Replace `[endpoint_id]` with your compute's endpoint ID, which you can find in your Exzo Network connection string.
+Replace `[endpoint_id]` with your compute's endpoint ID, which you can find in your Nexis Network connection string.
 It looks similar to this: `ep-cool-darkness-123456`.

 <CodeBlock shouldWrap>